Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Proper use of Dotarem

 A doctor or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins just before you have an MRI scan.
+This medicine is given through a needle placed into one of your veins just before you have an MRI scan.

 Precautions while using Dotarem

 It is very important that your doctor check you or your child's progress while you are receiving this medicine and during the MRI scan to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 The risk of having a very serious disease called nephrogenic systemic fibrosis (NSF) is increased in patients with severe kidney disease.
 Even if you have severe kidney problems, your doctor may decide that it is still important to use this medicine.
-Check with your doctor right away if you or your child have burning or itching of the skin, red or dark patches on the skin, swelling, hardening, or tightening of the skin, joint stiffness, limited range of motion in the arms and legs, pain that is deep in the hip bone or ribs, or muscle weakness.
+Check with your doctor right away if you or your child have burning, itching, swelling, hardening, or tightening of the skin, red or dark patches on the skin, joint stiffness, limited range of motion in the arms and legs, pain that is deep in the hip bone or ribs, or muscle weakness.
 These may be symptoms of NSF.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor or nurse right away if you or your child have cold, clammy skin, confusion, dizziness, lightheadedness, a skin rash, itching, sweating, swelling of the face, tongue, and throat, trouble with breathing, or chest pain after you receive the medicine.
+This medicine may cause a serious allergic reaction called anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

 Tell your doctor right away if you or your child have mild, burning pain, feeling of warmth or coldness, peeling of the skin, redness, or swelling at the injection site.